whitesmith/rubycritic/CONTRIBUTING.md

 Make exactly as many commits as you need.
 Each commit should do one thing and one thing only.
 For example, all whitespace fixes should be relegated to a single commit.

-7. Write descriptive commit messages, in accordance with [these guidelines][1].
+7. Write [descriptive commit messages].

-8. [Hide the sausage making][3].
+8. Push the branch to GitHub (`git push origin my-new-feature`).

+9. [Create a Pull Request] and send it to be merged with the master branch.

+10. After your code is reviewed, [hide the sausage making].
 Squash, split and reorder commits if necessary (`git rebase -i`).
-For a more in-depth look at interactive rebasing, be sure to check [how to rewrite history][4].
+For a more in-depth look at interactive rebasing, be sure to check [how to rewrite history].

-9. Push the branch to GitHub (`git push origin my-new-feature`).

-10. Create a new [Pull Request][5] and send it to be merged with the master branch.

 Improving the Documentation
 ---------------------------

 You are welcome to clarify how something works or simply fix a typo.
 Please include `[ci skip]` on a new line in each of your commit messages.
-This will signal [Travis][2] that running the test suite is not necessary for these changes.
+This will signal [Travis] that running the test suite is not necessary for these changes.

 Reporting a Bug
 ---------------

 If you are experiencing unexpected behavior and, after having read Rubycritic's documentation, are convinced this behavior is a bug, please:

-1. Search the [issues tracker][6] to see if it was already reported / fixed.
+1. Search the [issues tracker] to see if it was already reported / fixed.

+2. [Create a new issue].

-2. Include the Ruby and RubyCritic versions in your report.
+3. Include the Ruby and RubyCritic versions in your report.
 Here's a little table to help you out:

   ```
   |            | Version |